badranX/vim.hx/README.md

 ### 🔍 Things to Watch For
-This project is not intended to be a replica of Vim, so note the following differences:

  - No `Ctrl-R` for redo — Instead, use uppercase `U`, as in Helix.
 You can remap it.
  - `s` is used by Helix for `select_regex` and it's an important command for multi-cursor support.
 Either use `c` instead of `s` or remap keys.